-- 39. In terms of Section 43A of the Act, the Commission can levy a maximum penalty of one percent of the combined value of the worldwide turnover of the Parties.
+- 39. In terms of Section 43A of the Act, the Commission can levy a maximum penalty of one per cent of the combined value of the worldwide turnover of the Parties.
 However, the Commission has sufficient discretion to consider the conduct of the Parties and the circumstances of the case to arrive at the appropriate amount of penalty.
-As regards the instant case, the Commission notes that the Spectrum Transaction was one of the first instances of spectrum trading in India and there was significant uncertainty as regards notification requirement under the Act.
-In view of the foregoing, the Commission considers it appropriate to impose a nominal penalty of INR 5,00,000/- (INR Five Lakhs only) on the Acquirer. - 40.
-The Acquirer shall pay the penalty within sixty (60) days from the date of receipt of this order. - 41.
-The Secretary is directed to communicate to the Acquirer accordingly.
+As regards the instant case, the Commission notes that the Spectrum Transaction was amongst the first transactions of such nature and there was some uncertainty as regards coverage of the same under the Act.
+In view of the foregoing, the Commission considers it appropriate to impose a nominal penalty of INR 5,00,000/- (INR Five Lakhs only) on the Acquirers. - 40.
+The Acquirers shall pay the penalty within sixty (60) days from the date of receipt of this order. - 41.
+The Secretary is directed to communicate to the Acquirers accordingly.